rackerlabs/support-how-to/content/how-to/cloud-servers/disable-http-compression-on-apache-servers/index.md

        $ sudo nano /etc/httpd/conf/httpd.conf

-2. Comment the following line so the system can't execute it:
+2. Comment the following line so the system can execute it:

        LoadModule deflate_module modules/mod_deflate.so